-In sequence -- This year's playoffs do feature a statistical oddity -- there is exactly one of each of the eight seeds remaining.
+This year's playoffs do feature a statistical oddity -- there is exactly one of each of the eight seeds remaining.
 The East has seeds 4 (Pittsburgh), 6 (Boston), 7 (Philadelphia) and 8 (Montreal), while the West has 1 (San Jose), 2 (Chicago), 3 (Vancouver) and 5 (Detroit).

 This isn't a common occurrence, but it's not unprecedented.
 In fact, this is the fourth time it's happened.
 The sequential second round also took place in 2006, 1999 and 1995.

 Through the 16 seasons of the current format, it's not surprising that top-seeded teams playing clubs seeded No. 8 have the biggest winning margin (23-9).
 What's most surprising is that the next-best group is the No. 4 seeds, who've gone 22-10 against No. 5 seeds in what on paper figures to be the tightest series since they're generally the two teams closest in points.

 The most likely higher seed to lose?
 No. 2 -- second-seeded teams are only 17-15 against teams seeded No. 7, including Philadelphia's ouster of New Jersey this year.

 has coached four playoff series since taking over behind the bench three years ago in Washington -- and all four have gone to a seventh game.
 Unfortunately, the Caps have lost three of the four, meaning they've joined the Colorado Avalanche